quarbby/Today-I-learnt/README.md

 # Today-I-learnt

+### 26/10/16 - Introducing Systems Engineering At Enterprise Scale: A Success Story In The Automative Industry

+It's a talk by Prof Daniel Krob, the president of Center of Excellence on Systems Architecture, Management, Economy & Strategy (CESAMES).

+I learnt you can break a System Engineering into a few levels:
+* Service Engineering - What your system offers to the world
+* Component Engineering/ Interface Engineering - What components are required to offer a service
+* Part Engineering - What are the technicalities of the hardware and software to engineer the components, i.e. the nitty gritties

 ### 24/10/16 - nohup

 To prevent processes from being killed upon logout, `nohup` it. i.e. `nohup python -m SimpleHTTPServer`.